Gas prices are up 31% from last Memorial Day. Here's why

 People are driving more: The United States is consuming more gasoline, thanks to the strong economy and upbeat consumer confidence.

 That trend could continue into this weekend.
-AAA estimates that 41.5 million Americans will travel this weekend.
-That's almost 2 million more than last Memorial Day weekend and the highest since 2005.
+AAA estimates that 36.6 million Americans will travel by auto this weekend.
+That's almost 5% more than last year.
+Overall, AAA estimates that 41.5 million Americans will travel by car, planes, trains, buses and cruise ships over Memorial Day weekend, the highest since 2005.

 "Demand is red-hot," said DeHaan.

-Note: Correction: A previous version of this story incorrectly stated how many people are expected to drive this weekend.